JarryShaw/PyPCAPKit/docs/source/pep.rst

    but not yet implemented fall through to the generic handlers rather than failing the extraction.

-   Two notes on how it differs from its siblings.
-Its constant enumerations under :mod:`pcapkit.const.sctp` are hand-maintained, as there is no ``pcapkit.vendor.sctp`` crawler yet.
-And the next layer is dispatched on the DATA chunk's *payload protocol identifier* through :func:`~pcapkit.foundation.registry.protocols.register_sctp`, not on port numbers, so :func:`~pcapkit.foundation.registry.protocols.register_apptype` deliberately does not fan out to it.
+   One note on how it differs from its siblings.
+The next layer is dispatched on the DATA chunk's *payload protocol identifier* through :func:`~pcapkit.foundation.registry.protocols.register_sctp`, not on port numbers, so :func:`~pcapkit.foundation.registry.protocols.register_apptype` deliberately does not fan out to it.